vertica/VerticaPy/docs/source/examples_business_booking.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_expedia_predict_proba_1.html

-While analyzing the following boxplot (prediction partitioned by 'is_booking'), we can notice that the ``cutoff`` is around 0.22 because most of the positive predictions have a probability between 0.23 and 0.5.
+While analyzing the following boxplot (prediction partitioned by ``is_booking``), we can notice that the ``cutoff`` is around 0.22 because most of the positive predictions have a probability between 0.23 and 0.5.
 Most of the negative predictions are between 0.05 and 0.2.

 .. code-block:: python